 Make a Little bit of Time

 Set aside a fixed time every day or every week (or every month) that is your creative time.
 Don’t plan anything else in that time and try to stick to it.
 If disasters happen and you can’t make it every week, move the slot to another day.
 Remove as many distractions and interruptions as possible: ignore/turn off the phone, tell your friend/neighbour/partner this is your creative time.
 Eat, drink and go to the toilet beforehand.
 Make sure that insurance is organised otherwise it will just nag your brain.
-Whether it is half an hour in the evening with a sketch book on your lap, or an hour a month of plein-air painting in the woods; planning in a fixed time for creative stuff will help getting a routine and will help you getting it done.
+Whether it is half an hour in the evening with a sketch book on your lap, or an hour a month of plein-air painting in the woods; planning in a fixed time to create will help getting a routine and will help you getting it done.

 Give Yourself a Break